Contents

 June 19 Culture

-In a meadow somewhere in Sweden, a tall flower-decked pole stands at the centre of a circle of dancers, and the sun shows no sign of setting.
-Midsommar, the great Swedish midsummer festival, is observed on a Friday close to the summer solstice — in this calendar anchored to the third Friday of June, though in practice the official Midsummer’s Eve always falls on the Friday between 19 and 25 June, so the exact date shifts a little from year to year.
-It is, for many Swedes, the most cherished day in the calendar after Christmas: a celebration of light, greenery and the brief, glorious northern summer, spent outdoors with family and friends.
+Picture a meadow somewhere in central Sweden a little before midnight in late June, where a tall pole wrapped in birch and wildflowers stands at the centre of a ring of dancers, and the sun simply refuses to set.
+This is Midsommar, the great Swedish midsummer festival, and for many Swedes it is the most cherished day of the year after Christmas.
+Officially it falls on Midsummer’s Eve, fixed since 1953 to the Friday between 19 and 25 June, so the exact date drifts a little from year to year.
+It is a celebration of light, greenery and the short, dazzling northern summer, spent almost entirely outdoors with family and friends, and it carries an emotional charge that surprises visitors who expected nothing more than a picnic.

 Advertisement